Read the most comprehensive guide to 3D printing answering 101 essential questions about 3D printers and 3D printing.

 Here are some tips on setting up your slicer program: 3D Slicer Settings for Beginners – 8 Things You Need to Know.

 Think about what kind of 3D printer you want.
 If you’re just getting into 3D printing, we suggest using an FDM (fused deposition modeling) 3D printer.
-The FDM machines and 3D printing materials are less expensive than SLA (stereolithography) 3D printers.
+The FDM machines and materials are less expensive than SLA (stereolithography) 3D printers.
 Those are the two most common options for a consumer looking to get into 3D printing at home.

 One major difference within FDM 3D printers is whether or not the printer has a heated print bed.
 A heated print bed is necessary for printing with ABS filament, whereas a non-heated print bed is sufficient for PLA filament (though a heated bed will improve print quality).